My kids are growing up. Here’s what I hope they’ve learned about living healthy in the real world.

 7) Eat a screen-free meal together at least once a day.

 Sit at the table with your kids.
 Disconnect from your device.
 Bring yourself, and whatever you’re thinking and feeling.
 You don’t have to be perfect, you just have to be you!

 Do all of life’s lessons fit onto a notecard?
 I wish!
 They’re far too long, and messy.
 Still, I hope you found a small piece of wisdom to take away from my note card that can help you (or your grown kids!) adjust your compass towards a healthier life.

 Finally, if my note card really resonates with you, and you’re ready to make these lasting changes to your family’s eating habits, I can help you!
-We’ve just made our Family Fresh Meal Plans freeeeee for everyone to try for 30 days, no credit card required.
+We’ve just made our Family Fresh Meal Plans freeeeee for everyone to try for 30 days.

 SHARE & PIN